|

 When a Fork is Not Enough to Aerate Your Lawn

-A fork may be all that is required for many small-size domestic lawns, but with more extensive lawns, a fork won’t do the job, and a specialized aerating tool.
+A fork may be all that is required for many small-size domestic lawns, but with more extensive lawns, a fork is simply not enough to aerate your lawn and you will need a motorized aerator to be able to do the job properly.
 These can vary from manual devices resembling forks with a larger diameter or longer tines to push spike aerators or tow aerators.

 If your soil is made from heavy clay, consider slicing aerators with rotating blades or using plug aeration instead of a spike, which will remove small cores of soil from the ground as it travels across the lawn.